ValentinBELYN/icmplib/README.md

         # If the program arrives in this section,
         # it means that a packet has been received
         # The reply has the same identifier and sequence number that
-        # the query but it can come from an intermediate gateway
+        # the request but it can come from an intermediate gateway

         reply.raise_for_status()